hpi-swa-teaching/TelegramClient/packages/TelegramClient-UI.package/TCUDocumentMessage.class/README.md

-a single text message displayed in a TCUMessageList
+a single document message displayed in a TCUMessageList